 Intel has been a global industry leader in the CPU market for more than three decades.
-But now, due to fierce competition from companies like Apple and AMD, intel is falling behind in the market.
+But now, due to fierce competition from companies like Apple and AMD, Intel is falling behind in the market.
 In this article, I will discuss in detail why Intel is losing its industry lead.
 I will also discuss how intel is planning to reclaim its former title and bounce back into the CPU market once more.

 1. Intel’s Manufacturing Problem

 Intel designs and manufactures its CPUs very differently compared to its competitors.
 Unlike its rivals, Intel follows the in-house manufacturing method.
-This means designing, manufacturing, and advertising all are managed by intel on their own by their own employees.
+This means designing, manufacturing, and advertising all are managed by intel on their own by their employees.

 Having in-house manufacturing capability can be a tremendous advantage for a company as it can enable them to have full control over their product.
-But in the case of Intel, it was more of a disadvantage rather than being an advantage.
+But in the case of Intel, it was more of a disadvantage rather than an advantage.

 Intel’s main rival AMD does not follow the in-house manufacturing method.
 Instead, they use third-party manufacturers like TSMC to produce their chips.
 TSMC is a well-renowned semiconductor manufacturing company that has excellent expertise in manufacturing chipsets.

-But intel being an in-house manufacturer, can not focus all its resources on manufacturing as they need to manage designing and advertisement as well.
+But intel being an in-house manufacturer, can not focus all its resources on manufacturing as they need to manage design and advertisement as well.
 Intel faced manufacturing difficulties and spent almost 7 years solving the issues.
 Within those 7 years, Intel’s competitors caught up and secured a dominant place in the CPU market.

 2. Losing The Nanometer Race

 In the world of CPU architecture, the size of the transistor dictates how powerful and efficient a CPU will be.
 For example, a 7 nm processor will be 20% faster than a 14 nm processor.
-The reason behind this is, the smaller the transistor, the more of it can be cramped into a CPU which in turn will help the CPU to produce less heat and more power.
+The reason behind this is, that the smaller the transistor, the more of it can be cramped into a CPU which in turn will help the CPU to produce less heat and more power.

 In 2014, intel released the new core i5 processor with a 14 nm process.
 At that time, AMD was way behind in intel because of using a 28 nm process.
 But after that, all started going down for Intel.